This post may contain affiliate links. Please read our disclosure.

 Review score: 5 stars

-The pasta is made of black beans and has a dark grey almost purple hue when cooked, but the pasta doesn’t taste like beans.
-I would say that in direct comparison to the other “Explore” brand, the edamame pasta, this brand has slightly more of an earthy taste, which I don’t mind.
+The pasta is made with black beans and has a dark grey, almost purple hue when cooked, but it doesn’t taste like beans.
+I would say that, in direct comparison to the other “Explore” brand (the edamame pasta), this spaghetti has a slightly earthier taste, which I don’t mind.

 The pasta is high in protein (25 grams per serving) and very mild on your blood sugars.

-This is a great product if you’re eating a plant-based diet or trying to reduce gluten or grain intake.
+This is an excellent product if you’re eating a plant-based diet or trying to reduce gluten or grain intake.
 It’s also suitable for people trying to eliminate dairy and eggs.

 Net carbs: 17 g